10 rescue dog myths busted!

 While cats do love gardens, they can find their own way to other open space if needs be – and some are happy to be kept indoors.

 If you do have a garden, you might fear it’s not secure enough to pass a home inspection from the rehoming charity.
 However, they’re not necessarily looking for Fort Knox – most dogs are not interested in jumping fences or scaling walls.
 A normal fence will suffice, particularly if you keep an eye on your pet while it’s outside.

 Some dogs, however, are escape artists.
-Remember to consider dog insurance to keep your pooch covered if it breaks free and suffers injury.
+Remember to consider insurance for your dog to keep your pooch covered if it breaks free and suffers injury.